I Brought You My Bullets, You Brought Me Your Love: Production and writing

 By March 2002, the band began properly recording new demos at the Nada Recording Studio, contemplating whether or not to start work on a proper album while continuing work on "Vampires Will Never Hurt You".
 After the song's final version was complete, Pencey Prep frontman Frank Iero, who had previously already witnessed the band's past recording sessions, joined My Chemical Romance.
 In May 2002, the band began work on I Brought You My Bullets, You Brought Me Your Love. which would serve as their debut record.

 The album was recorded and produced in the span of only a week with practically no budget; during production, all five members of the band and some of the production crew shared a single hotel room.
-Rickly served as the album's producer, and Alex Saavedra was the album's assistant producer for two of the album's tracks.
+Rickly served as the album's producer, and Alex Saavedra produced two of the album's tracks along with Rickly.
 John Naclerio helped record and mix the album, and Ryan Ball mastered the album.
 Its cover was designed by Marc Debiak and Gerard, and Saavedra provided additional photography.
 Despite joining the band a couple of days before production had begun, Iero was only able to perform on two of the album's tracks, namely "Honey, This Mirror Isn't Big Enough for the Two of Us" and "Early Sunsets Over Monroeville", due to time constraints.
 My Chemical Romance biographer Tom Bryant described the development of the album as "rushed", and that the band "struggled with direction" while writing it due to their experimentation with what kind of music they wanted to create.

 When creating the songs on the album, Gerard wrote them to be akin to their own individual short stories, reusing titles from his past works for song names; the album's title was also named after a short story that Gerard had written prior.
 His writing process involved writing lyrics from the perspectives of characters within each story, and acting as that said character while recording the song.
 During recording, Rickly recommended to Gerard that he interpret the creation of the album as like writing a comic book, based on Gerard's prior experience as an artist.
 Several songs on the album were influenced by comic book themes, implementing ideas such as gothic imagery and zombies.